niteshsinghal85/niteshsinghal85/README.md

-# 👋 Hi, I'm Nitesh Singhal
+# 👋 Hi, I'm Nitesh Singhal | Software Architect

-## 🧑‍💻 Software Architect | Open Source Contributor | Tech Explorer

 I’m passionate about designing scalable systems and sharing knowledge through open source.
 GitHub is where I collaborate, contribute, and give back to the developer community.